kresnasatya/wishxporter/README.md

-# Gacha Logs For Genshin Impact
+# Genshin Wish

-Get your gacha history from Genshin Impact account.
+Export your gacha wish history from Genshin Impact account into Excel file.